-According to psychiatrist Dr. Daniel Amen, both anxiety and depression are symptoms, and not a diagnosis.
-His work with SPECT brain imaging showed that a traumatic injury to the brain is a common underlying cause of depression.
+According to psychiatrist Dr. Daniel Amen, both anxiety and depression are symptoms of an underlying issue, not a diagnosis.
+His work with SPECT brain imaging showed that a traumatic injury to the brain is a common reason for depression.

 American psychiatrist David Viscott explains the downward emotional spiral like this:

-Dr. Deepak Chopra offers a mind body perspective to the "Why am I depressed" He explains what causes depression in three steps:
+Dr. Deepak Chopra offers a mind body perspective to the "Why am I depressed" question.
+He explains why people feel in three steps:

 First, an earlier outside cause - repeated, unpredictable negative events stress you out, especially when you feel powerless.
 For example, rats exposed to unavoidable random shocks give up, act lethargic and helpless, and eventually die.